BankCx/MobileBanking/README.md

-# Bank of Cx - Mobile App
+# Bank of Checkmarx - Mobile App